Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "What can I say?
 I’m a risk-takin’ kinda ‘Back.
 How many Clan Champions regularly wade into battle?"

-Daar gave the room a shrewd look, and grumbled in a self-satisfied sort of way. *"Exactly.* An’ it’s not the risk ‘yer thinkin’ it’ll be.
+Daar gave the room a shrewd look, and grumbled in a self-satisfied sort of way. "*Exactly.* An’ it’s not the risk ‘yer thinkin’ it’ll be.
 It’s only really risky ‘ta *myself."* Daar chittered, "‘Ya might be surprised to learn y’all can live without me."

 Nofl met Eefo’s eye.
 "He *is* most of the way there already…" he said.